vmleon/OracleATPGettingStarted/lab300/README.md

 We are going to do a quick installation to get everything up and running.

-In your linux terminal, execute the following command to download and start the installation:
+In your Linux terminal, execute the following command to download and start the installation:

 ```bash
 bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"